Gamma spectroscopy: Data acquisition

-The multichannel analyzer output is sent to a computer, which stores, displays, and analyzes the data.
-A variety of software packages are available from several manufacturers, and generally include spectrum analysis tools such as energy calibration, peak area and net area calculation, and resolution calculation.
+The MCA can send its data to a computer, which stores, displays, and further analyzes the data.
+A variety of software packages are available from several manufacturers, and generally include spectrum analysis tools such as energy calibration (converting bins to energies), peak area and net area calculation, and resolution calculation.

+A USB sound card can serve as a cheap, consumer off-the-shelf ADC, a technique pioneered by Marek Dolleiser.
+Specialized computer software performs pulse-height analysis on the digitized waveform, forming a complete MCA.
+Sound cards have high-speed but low-resolution (up to 192 kHz) ADC chips, allowing for reasonable quality for a low-to-medium count rate.
+The "sound card spectrometer" has been further refined in amateur and professional circles.

 Detector performance

 Gamma spectroscopy systems are selected to take advantage of several performance characteristics.
 Two of the most important include detector resolution and detector efficiency.

-Detector resolution
+Detector energy resolution

 Gamma rays detected in a spectroscopic system produce peaks in the spectrum.
 These peaks can also be called lines by analogy to optical spectroscopy.
 The width of the peaks is determined by the resolution of the detector, a very important characteristic of gamma spectroscopic detectors, and high resolution enables the spectroscopist to separate two gamma lines that are close to each other.
 Gamma spectroscopy systems are designed and adjusted to produce symmetrical peaks of the best possible resolution.
 The peak shape is usually a Gaussian distribution.
 In most spectra the horizontal position of the peak is determined by the gamma ray's energy, and the area of the peak is determined by the intensity of the gamma ray and the efficiency of the detector.